 - Health Professions Student Loans (HPSL)

 What Are Some of the Important Rehabilitation Limitations and Rules

 Rehabilitation has important limitations and rules:

 - Rehabilitation is a one-time-only opportunity.
-If you default again, the program will not be available to you.
+If you default after a successful rehabilitation, the program will not be available for this loan(s).